h2v23/sagoboot/README.md

 ## Application and Loader

-The first important thing when creating your own application is the `App` class manager, who holds all the instances
+The first important thing when creating your own application is the `App` class manager, which holds all the instances

 See class [`SagoBoot\Sample\App\App`](https://github.com/haihv433/sagoboot/blob/master/sample/App/App.php) for a sample